 - Supervision: Supervisor is assigned upon admission.
 All new students are required to return the “Tentative Thesis Title Record Form” to Division Office by 30 November.

 - All students are required to complete Online Study Plan and Progress Report with approval by their supervisor(s) and the Division Head in October/November and June/July of each academic year.

 - A student who obtains a cumulative grade point average (GPA) below 2.0 in the preceding term or receives a failure grade in HIST8001 will be put on academic probation.
 A student cannot submit a thesis while on academic probation.

-- All students are required to complete the IPL course on “Observing Intellectual Property and Copyright Law during Research”.
+- Students are required to complete an Improving Postgraduate Learning (IPL) module on “Observing Intellectual Property and Copyright Law during Research”.
 Please visit IPL website for details.

-- Students admitted in 2017-18 and thereafter, are required to complete an online Research Ethics Training (RET) module on “Publication Ethics” offered by the Office of Research and Knowledge Transfer Services (ORKTS) and obtain a valid Publication Ethics Certificate for graduation.
+- Students are required to complete an online Research Ethics Training (RET) module on “Publication Ethics” offered by the Office of Research and Knowledge Transfer Services (ORKTS) and obtain a valid Publication Ethics Certificate for graduation.
 Relevant information can be accessed from the RET.

 - Termination of studentship and study is regulated by guidelines of the Graduate School.
 Please visit the Graduate School’s Homepage for details.